-ARK will generally vote proxies consistent with Glass Lewis' recommendations (if in accord with company management recommendations) without independent review, unless the portfolio manager (or other designated personnel) does not believe that a recommendation, based on all facts and circumstances, is in the best interests of the clients.
-In instances where ARK separately reviews a Glass Lewis recommendation, ARK will vote differently from Glass Lewis' recommendation, if, based upon the criteria described above, ARK determines that such vote is in its clients' best interests.
+For proxies of companies not in an actively managed portfolio, ARK will vote consistent with the Glass Lewis recommendation.
+For proxies of companies in one or more actively managed portfolio, ARK will generally vote proxies consistent with Glass Lewis' recommendations, if in accord with company management recommendations, without independent review., If the Glass Lewis recommendation is not in accord with company management recommendations, the lead analyst (or other designated personnel) will independently review to determine if, based on all facts and circumstances, the Recommendation is in the best interests of the clients.
+The Adviser's lead analyst (or other designated personnel) has the ultimate responsibility to accept or reject any Recommendation.
 From time to time ARK could disagree with Glass Lewis' recommendation on how to vote proxies for one or more resolutions.
 However, because ARK could have business interests that expose it to pressure to vote a proxy in a manner that might not be in the best interest of its clients, all requests to vote differently from the Glass Lewis recommendation with respect to a particular matter must be submitted to ARK's compliance personnel ("Compliance") for a determination as to whether a potential material conflict of interest exists between ARK and the clients on whose behalf the proxy is to be voted.
-If Compliance determines that there is no potential material conflict of interest, the portfolio manager (or other designated personnel) can override the Glass Lewis recommendation and vote the proxy issue as they determine is in the best interest of clients.
+If Compliance determines that there is no potential material conflict of interest, the lead analyst (or other designated personnel) may override the Glass Lewis recommendation and vote the proxy issue as they determine is in the best interest of clients.
 If Compliance determines that there exists or can exist a material conflict of interest, Compliance will consider the facts and circumstances of the pending proxy vote and the potential or actual material conflict and decide how to vote the proxy.
 In the event Glass Lewis itself has a conflict and thus, is unable to provide a recommendation, the portfolio manager (or other designated personnel) will make a voting recommendation.